Solid-Graphics/OurBlog/_drafts/2017-11-21-git-conventions.md

 7. When squashing commits, use --squash and --fixup to make your intents clear Use --autosquash for rebasing

-## Good Merging practices
+## Merging practices
 1. **_DO NOT REWRITE PUBLISHED HISTORY, EVER_** (Even more if is an importante branch) Extreme exceptions
   a. non reviewable and single use branch
   b. clean up

 2. Keep history clean and simple, make sure to
   a. keep it in accord to what was previously defined
   b. rebase to parent branch

 3. Avoid fast forward if you have more than a single commit on your branch

 ### Misc

 1. Chose a method and stick with it, be consistant!

 2. Don't push bad or unfinished code

 3. Tag your code if needed, a do prefer light ones

 4. run git-gc to cleanup, git-prune to snip unreachable objects and git-fsck to do consistency checks